pandaman64/lean-regex/README.md

 2. **Scope of Proven Properties.** We have focused on core matching properties such as the soundness and completeness.
 Not every function has been verified against every desirable property
 3. **Stack Safety.** While the core search logic is stack-safe, some preprocessing components (parsers and NFA compilers) use non-tail recursion.
 For exceptionally complex regular expressions, this could lead to stack overflow.
 If you encounter this, please report it as an issue

+#### Usage of `native_decide`

+The repository contains precomputed Unicode tables used for Unicode-aware matching.
+While the main algorithmic correctness proofs do **not** depend on `native_decide`, we use `native_decide` in a few isolated places to validate that these tables satisfy simple, concrete invariants (e.g. sortedness) via native evaluation.
+For example, see `correctness/RegexCorrectness/Unicode/CaseFold/Data.lean`.

 ## Contributing

 Contributions are welcome!
 Please start by creating an issue to discuss your proposed changes before submitting a Pull Request.